MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/insomnia.md

    You can find the Web API endpoint for your environment using the instructions in [View developer resources](../view-download-developer-resources.md).
 Remove `/api/data/v9.2` from the Web API endpoint URL.
 This URL must end in `dynamics.com`.

-   You should expect that the references to the `_.url` and `_.version` variables will not resolve immediately, so you will see warnings like this:
+   You should expect that the references to the `_.url` and `_.version` variables might not resolve immediately, so you see warnings like this:

    :::image type="content" source="media/insomnia-unresolved-environment-variables.png" alt-text="Unresolved environment variables":::

-   However, after you close the window and re-open it, you can see that the variables are now known and resolved.
+   However, after you close the window and reopen it, you can see that the variables are now known and resolved.

    :::image type="content" source="media/insomnia-resolved-environment-variables.png" alt-text="Resolved environment variables":::